Lucia-Martin17/ISO2-2023-A02-Testing-P2/README.md

 program flow.
 * Do not couple domain classes with the user interface (e.g., do not generate screen outputs in domain logic classes).

+> [!NOTE]
+> You can create an executable `jar` with `mvn package`.
+It will be located in `Testing-P2>Application>target>Application-0.0.1-SNAPSHOT-jar-with-dependencies.jar` and you can execute it in your terminal with `java -jar Application-0.0.1-SNAPSHOT-jar-with-dependencies.jar`